 What Is NAS?

-If a woman uses drugs called opioids (OPE-ee-oydz) when she is pregnant, her baby can be born with neonatal abstinence syndrome (nee-oh-NAY-tul AB-stuh-nents SIN-drome).
-This is called NAS for short.
+If a woman uses drugs (including some types of medicines) during pregnancy, her baby can be born with neonatal abstinence syndrome, or NAS for short.

 What Happens When a Baby Has NAS?

-A baby with NAS may be fussy, irritable, or cry a lot, usually with a high-pitched cry.
+Babies with NAS are sometimes born too early (premature) and often are smaller than other babies.
+They usually start to show signs of withdrawal a few days after birth.
+They may be fussy, irritable, or cry a lot, usually with a high-pitched cry.
 Many babies have trouble sleeping, eating, and gaining weight.
-Babies also may:
+They also may:

 - shake, tremble, or move in a jerky way